 Accidents Due to Negligence on the Work Site

 Employers have a legal obligation to their employees and others on the job site to maintain a safe working environment.
 The construction equipment used must be routinely maintained and inspected to ensure it is in top working condition.
 If neglect can be proven, the injured party has the legal right to file a lawsuit claim.
 Adequate safety procedures must be established and thoroughly enforced on the work site each day.
 Potential hazards must be pointed out to any worker whose life may be in danger due to working around them.
 In cases where injuries are the result of the negligence of the employer, employees can sue for damages.

-The safety of construction equipment is a key factor in maintaining a safe construction site.
-If a manufacturer defect is the cause of an injury, the manufacturer may be held liable.
-Proper inspection and maintenance of all equipment and tools used is extremely important.
+It is crucial for the equipment to be inspected and maintained.
+The safety of construction equipment is a critical factor in a company’s ability to keep a safe site for its workers.
+If a manufacturer defect is the cause of a work site injury, the manufacturer can be held liable.